-Unrestricted risk estimate for Bactrocera dorsalis, B. zonata and Ceratitis capitata Overall likelihood of entry, establishment and spread Low Consequences High Unrestricted risk Moderate
+Unrestricted risk estimate for Bactrocera dorsalis, B. zonata a nd Ceratitis capitata Overall likelihood of entry, establishment and spread Low Consequences High Unrestricted risk Moderate

-As indicated, the unrestricted risk estimate for Bactrocera dorsalis, B. zonata and Ceratitis capitata has been assessed as Moderate, which does not achieve the ALOP for Australia.
+The unrestricted risk estimates for Bactrocera dorsalis, B. zonata and Ceratitis capitata from the fresh date fruit from the MENA region pathway are assessed as Moderate, which is identical to the outcomes of previous assessments, and which does not achieve the ALOP for Australia.
 Therefore, specific risk management measures are required for these pests.